Leadership

 Manna is interested in being a catalyst for positive change in Hawaii’s food system by supporting our local farmers with unique and emancipated concepts that benefit our community's future developments.

-Hawai’i Island: East Hawaii President
+Hawai’i Island: East Hawaii Chapter President

 images